MicroEJ/Example-ExternalResourceLoader/README.md

 * Go to the **Configuration** tab
   * In **MicroUI** section, the **Images heap size** field allows to configure the size of the Images heap.

-## Running the application on the simulator
+## Running the Application on Simulator

 Using MicroEJ, you may deploy and run your application on an embedded target (if the hardware and related BSP are available) or you may run your application on a Java simulator mimicking the behavior of your embedded target.

-## Building for the simulator

 * Select **Run > Run Configurations...** menu item
 * Select **MicroEJ Application** group